JetBrains/kotlin-web-site/docs/reference/object-declarations.md

 ```

 However, on the JVM you can have members of companion objects generated as real static methods and fields, if you use
-the `@platformStatic` annotation.
+the `@JvmStatic` annotation.
 See the [Java interoperability](java-interop.html#static-methods-and-fields) section
 for more details.

-### Semantical difference between object expressions and declarations
+### Semantic difference between object expressions and declarations

-There is one important semantical difference between object expressions and object declarations:
+There is one important semantic difference between object expressions and object declarations:

 * object declarations are initialized **lazily**, when accessed for the first time
 * object expressions are executed (and initialized) **immediately**, where they are used